Eyelid: Surgery

 The eyelid surgeries are called blepharoplasties and are performed either for medical reasons or to alter one's facial appearance.

 Most of the cosmetic eyelid surgeries are aimed to enhance the look of the face and to boost self-confidence by restoring a youthful eyelid appearance.
 They are intended to remove fat and excess skin that may be found on the eyelids after a certain age.

-Eyelid surgeries are also performed to improve peripheral vision or to treat chalazion, eyelid tumors, ptosis, extropion, trichiasis, and other eyelid-related conditions.
+Eyelid surgeries are also performed to improve peripheral vision or to treat chalazion, eyelid tumors, ptosis, ectropion, trichiasis, and other eyelid-related conditions.

 Eyelid surgeries are overall safe procedures but they carry certain risks since the area on which the operation is performed is so close to the eye.

 Anatomical variation

 An anatomical variation in humans occurs in the creases and folds of the upper eyelid.

 An epicanthic fold, the skin fold of the upper eyelid covering the inner corner (medial canthus) of the eye, may be present based on various factors, including ancestry, age, and certain medical conditions.
 In some populations the trait is almost universal, specifically in East Asians and Southeast Asians, where a majority, up to 90% in some estimations, of adults have this feature.

-The upper eyelid crease is a common variation between people of Caucasian and East Asian ethnicities.
+The upper eyelid crease is a common variation between people of White and East Asian ethnicities.
 Westerners commonly perceive the East Asian upper eyelid as a "single eyelid".
 However, East Asian eyelids are divided into three types – single, low, and double – based on the presence or position of the lid crease.
-Jeong Sang-ki et al. of Chonnam University, Kwangju, Korea, in a study using both Asian and Caucasian cadavers as well as four healthy young Korean men, said that "Asian eyelids" have more fat in them than those of Caucasians.
+Jeong Sang-ki et al. of Chonnam University, Kwangju, Korea, in a study using both Asian and White cadavers as well as four healthy young Korean men, said that "Asian eyelids" have more fat in them than those of White people.
+Single/double eyelids are polygenic traits.
+A 2011 study also states that Saudis of "pure Arab" descent generally have higher upper lid crease and upper lid skin fold heights, compared to other ethnic groups.

+In some individuals, an eyelid with excessive skin may push the eyelashes downwards and into the eye, obstructing vision in the case of long and thick lashes, and potentially causing corneal abrasion.